 Given the substance of many of those comments, information from additional data and studies, and potential changes to the alternatives and impacts analysis resulting from that information, a Supplemental EIS (SEIS) has been developed and was released for public comment on September 6, 2013.
-As of October 22, 2013, the comment period for the SEIS has been extended and will now close on January 11, 2014.
+The comment period closesTuesday, February 18, 2014.
 Click here for more information .

 Improvements Around the Golden Gate Bridge Cause Detours and Delays

 In preparation for the 75th anniversary of the opening of the Golden Gate Bridge several large projects will be taking place around the access point of the Bridge, including trail work, road improvements, and the construction of a visitor pavilion.
 All of these improvements will greatly enhance visitor experiences when complete, however, over the next several months look for traffic detours and delays.
 For more information about these projects and the planned celebration of the anniversary visit www.goldengatebridge75.org.

 Significant improvements in the accessibility and safety of several popular Marin Headlands roads are planned to take place over the next several years.
 Those changes require major construction, road closures and delays.
 The first phase of the four-year Project Headlands got underway in 2010.
 The Federal Highway Administration (FHA) and National Park Service (NPS) are working together on these improvements.

 Freedom of Information Act (FOIA)

 The Freedom of Information Act (FOIA) is a federal law that gives you the right to access any Golden Gate National Recreation Area, National Park Service (NPS), or Department of the Interior (DOI) records unless DOI reasonably foresees that the release of the information in those records would harm an interest protected by one or more of the nine exemptions (reasons an agency may withhold records from a requester) or release is prohibited by law.